ultasun/cindi/README.md

 front-end applications to perform [*CRUD*](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations  with various back-end stores.  *CINDI* is written in *Python 3*, and is available in the [*PyPI Index* as a *PIP* package](https://pypi.org/project/cindi/).

+*CINDI* is, basically, a translator, to translate *INDI* language statements to either *SQL*, *MongoDB*, or *Redis*.
+More backing-store systems could be supported in the future.

 *CINDI* is intended to be used during the early rapid-prototyping / idea phase, so that developers may focus on the layout, functionality, and usability of a front-end application.  **Think of *CINDI* as a temporary substitute**, until a proper back-end infrastructure is built.
 This way, the initial pioneers of a project need only to focus their energy on the front-end(s).

 The idea is to forgo the traditional map of API endpoints usually provided by a back-end.
 Instead, front-end code will submit *INDI* statements directly to a single endpoint, and receive *JSON* responses accordingly.
 The result is, most application logic is shifted into the front-end code, which simplifies the rapid prototyping of applications.